 - Observes inmate behaviors and physical conditions.
 Counsels inmates and reports unusual changes.
 Obtains appropriate assistance for treatment when needed and administers first aid in an emergency.

-- Conducts a variety of searches/inspections and/or pat downs of individuals, materials, and facilities for contraband, evidence, escape attempts, unauthorized articles, weapons, evidence of unauthorized activities, and rule infractions.
+- Conducts a variety of searches/inspections and/or pat downs of individuals, materials, and facilities for contraband, evidence, escape attempts, unauthorized articles, weapons, evidence of unauthorized activities, and infractions of rules.

-- Escorts inmates to and from cells.
+- Inmate Movement Escorts inmates to and from cells.
 May transport inmates to other facilities as required.

 - Arrives on time for work, limits breaks, and lunches to the allotted time, and leaves on time.
 Uses leave in accordance with General Orders; communicates and cooperates with management in providing proper notice of leave; patterns and amounts of leave usage (not including legitimate, properly scheduled and approved leave and protected leave).

-- Works with other team members to achieve group goals by contributing ideas in group settings, accepting ideas contributed by others, operating within team rules, participating in team meetings, working with team members to improve job knowledge and skills, putting team goals over personal goals, and supporting team leaders once decisions are made.
+- Works with other team members to achieve group goals by contributing ideas in group settings, accepting ideas contributed by others, operating within team rules, participating in team activities (such as meetings), working with team members to improve job knowledge and skills, putting team goals over personal goals, and supporting team leaders once decisions are made.

-- Maintains good interpersonal relations (the manner in which the employee responds emotionally and verbally) with the public, other employees, and supervisors.
-This policy also relates to the image the employee projects and includes cleanliness and personal grooming.
+- Interpersonal relations, the manner in which the employee responds emotionally and verbally to the public, other employees, and supervisors.
+This Policy also relates to the image the employee projects and includes cleanliness and personal grooming.